Skip to main content

 How to get help finding past insights or data

-Ask a question in the #research-ops, #platform-analytics or #vsp-contact-center-support channels.
-You can also RSVP for research office hours or analytics office hours to talk to a friendly person.
+Ask questions in the #research-ops, #platform-analytics or #vsp-contact-center-support channels.
+You can also RSVP for research or analytics office hours to talk to a friendly person.

 Conducting research